NiteshCodes7/EduTube-AI/README.md

 - 📄 **PDF Export** – Save your Summary as shareable PDFs
 - 📊 **Dashboard** – Access and manage your saved mindmaps
 - 🎨 **Beautiful UI** – Tailored with Tailwind CSS & shadcn/ui
+- 🌐 **Automatic Language Detection & Summarization** – Edutube AI detects the language of the YouTube video automatically.
+Summaries are generated in English by default, regardless of the video’s original language.

+- 💡 **How It Works**
+  1. Paste a YouTube URL.
+  2. AI detects the video’s language automatically.
+  3. Generates an English summary with bullet points and a mindmap.

+---

+## 🌟 Why Edutube AI?
+- **Time Efficiency** – Quickly grasp key concepts without watching entire videos.
+- **Visual Learning** – Mindmaps enhance understanding and retention.
+- **AI-Powered** – Leverages advanced AI for accurate summarization.
+- **User-Friendly** – Intuitive interface for all users.
+- **Free to Use** – Accessible to everyone looking to learn smarter.

 ---